marvneo/ASCII-Art/README.md

 # ASCII Art
- This is a siimple program that creates an ASCII art of a picture.
+ This is a simple program that creates an ASCII art of a picture.

 ## To run and use
  1. Download the file.